 This week in social media news: Snapchat CEO said in an interview that the platform is fact checking political ads, Wikipedia co-founder launches a news focused social network, Facebook makes a meme app only released in Canada and Twitter is experimenting with scheduling Tweets.
 Snapchat fact-checks political ads Snapchat CEO Evan Spiegel has joined the conversation about regulating political ads on social networking sites.
 While Facebook won’t fact check at all and Twitter completely bans political ads (sort of), Snapchat is taking the middle ground.
 “And I think what we try to do is create a place for political ads on our platform, especially because we reach so many young people and first-time voters we want them to be able to engage with the political conversation, but we don’t allow things like misinformation to appear in that advertising,” Spiegel said in an interview on CNBC.
 Twitter updates their policy on political ads A few weeks after Twitter announced that they were going to ban all political ads, the policy was updated to clarify what that entails.
 Here’s what the policy says: We define political content as content that references a candidate, political party, elected or appointed government official, election, referendum, ballot measure, legislation, regulation, directive, or judicial outcome.Ads that contain references to political content, including appeals for votes, solicitations of financial support, and advocacy for or against any of the above-listed types of political content, are prohibited under this policy.We also do not allow ads of any type by candidates, political parties, or elected or appointed government officials.
 News publishers may also run ads that reference political content but they can’t advocate for any topics relating to it.
-Meet Sked - The most powerful Instagram scheduling platform A place to plan & schedule your Instagram posts, Stories, videos and more.
-Tag locations, users and products and manage all your hashtags in one place to save 5+ hours every week.
-Wikipedia co-founder launches social media platform Wikipedia co-founder, Jimmy Wales launched a social media platform to rival Facebook and Twitter called WT:Social, a news focused social network.
+G’day, nice to meet you!
+Discover Sked Social: the leading Instagram (and more!) scheduling tool for over 10,000 visual-first agencies and brands.
+Start your free trial Wikipedia co-founder launches social media platform Wikipedia co-founder, Jimmy Wales launched a social media platform to rival Facebook and Twitter called WT:Social, a news focused social network.
 The platform is not associated with Wikipedia but operates on a similar donations-based business model and is apparently gaining a following.
 Source: Twitter Here’s what they say on the site: As social networks have grown, they’ve also amplified the voices of bad actors across the globe.
 Fake news has influenced global events, and algorithms care only about “engagement”, and keeping people addicted to platforms without substance.WikiTribune wants to be different.We will never sell your data.
 Our platform survives on the generosity of individual donors to ensure privacy is protected and your social space is ad-free.We will empower you to make your own choices about what content you are served, and to directly edit misleading headlines, or flag problem posts.We will foster an environment where bad actors are removed because it is right, not because it suddenly affects our bottom-line.But this will only work with your help.
 So join today and help change the landscape of social media.
 The platform is supposed to be ad-free so it probably won’t be a valuable space for marketers.
 The interface looks pretty basic so it will be interesting to see how much of a following the site gains.
 Facebook launches meme making app in Canada As reported by The Information, Facebook has launched a meme making app called Whale to try to capitalize on the younger generations.
 The app is currently only available through the Canadian App Store.
 Source: Facebook Twitter experiments with scheduling tool TweetDeck announced on Twitter this week that select accounts would be a part of a test that allows you to schedule your Tweets in advance.
 Source: Twitter From the video, the tool looks limited to just selecting day and time.
 It doesn’t show if there will be anywhere where you can see scheduled Tweets, if you can edit them before they go out or if it’s available on mobile as well.
 Instagram for Business 101 Grab our ebook Instagram for Business to take your Instagram game up a notch!
 Hashtag Holidays The end of November is already in sight and we’ve got plenty of #holidays to get you through the next week: November 26 – #NationalCakeDayNovember 28 – #ThanksgivingNovember 29 – #BlackFridayNovember 30 – #SmallBusinessSaturday If you don’t follow our social channels then you probably missed the FREE DOWNLOAD of 2019 Q4 hashtag holidays.
 But don’t worry!
 You can still download it here!
 ICYMI: News from the Social Media Ecosystem Instagram investigates app that lets people see private accountsConde Nast using IGTV to make moneyTik Tok downloads are outperforming Instagram Amnesty International says Facebook and Google surveillance is against human rights Facebook Dating now has Stories What’s New at Sked Social?
 Here at Sked Social, we’re always looking to assist you with learning the latest in the social media world, giving you the most efficient tools to manage social media accounts and the openness to tell us what you need next.
 Last week we brought you a full blog article dedicated to Instagram Live.
 Here’s why you should go Live, along with our tips and ideas to get you started.
 Ready to save 5+ hours each week planning, managing and scheduling your client’s social media content?
 Try Sked Social’s 7-day free trial to see why 10k+ brands choose us as their go-to social media management tool.
 From auto-posting and scheduling hashtags to photo-editing and Instagram Story posts.
 Managing social media accounts just got savvier!